juju/juju-gui-charm/README.md

 start configuring the rest of Juju with the GUI.
 You should see a similar web address.
 Accessing the GUI via HTTP will redirect to using HTTPS.

+By default, the deployment uses self-signed certificates.
+The browser will ask you to accept a security exception once.

 You will see a login form with the username fixed to "admin".
 The password is the same as your Juju environment's `admin-secret`, found in `~/.juju/environments.yaml`.